|Alma Mater:||Wisconsin-Stevens Point|

-Anthony Harris begins his third season on deck as an assistant coach and was promoted to associate head coach in July 2016.
+Anthony Harris begins his fourth season on deck as an assistant coach and was promoted to associate head coach in July 2016.
 He is also the recruiting coordinator for the swimming programs at the University of North Dakota.
 An accomplished swimmer at the collegiate level, Harris has served at different levels in his coaching career.

 on their 2012-13 records as both finished with winning dual records.
 The UND women boasted a 9-7 dual meet record while the men improved on a 2-10 record to post a 7-5 mark under Maiello.
 All told, 15 different school records were broken during the 2013-14 season and three divers qualified for the NCAA Zone meet at season's end.

 He also helped mentor the school's first-ever male WAC champion, won both the 100 and 200 breaststroke at the 2014 WAC Championships.
 His 100 time of 53.29 gave UND its first-ever male winner and an NCAA-B cut.
 He turned the trick again in the 200 breast, this time breaking both school and conference records with a 1:56.15 time.
 The previous WAC mark had stood for 16 years before Smith smashed it on Saturday of the league meet.

 North Dakota also dominated the WAC weekly awards in 2013-14, being recognized eight different times with "Athlete of the Week" accolades from the conference.
 Richard Eberle picked up a league-best four Male Diver of the Week awards while Austin Smith won the Male Swimmer of the Week twice.
 Rachael Waldbillig (Female Diver) and Morgan Lynch (Female Swimmer) were also recognized once in a very successful campaign.